 Indefinite-lived intangible assets represent acquired IPR&D associated with products that have not yet received regulatory approval.
-Indefinite-lived intangible assets as of December 31, 2022 primarily relate to the acquisitions of Allergan and DJS.

 The company performs its annual impairment assessment of indefinite-lived intangible assets in the third quarter, or earlier if impairment indicators exist.